cailleach1310/ares-d6system-plugin/README.md

 In the game, run: plugin/install https://github.com/cailleach1310/ares-d6system-plugin

 ### Updating Custom Files
 If you do not have any existing edits to these custom files, you can use the files in the custom_files folder of this repository as-is.
-If you do, then you may use them as templates to add the lines of code needed for the economy plugin.
+If you do, then you may use them as templates to add the lines of code needed for the d6system plugin.

 #### aresmush/plugins/profile/custom_char_fields.rb
 Update with: custom_files/custom_char_fields.rb